MichaelAHood/rubicon/README.md

 ```
 Note: the `get_chromedriver.sh` script assumes you are running on a mac, so change the chromedriver version as necessary.

 Install the dependencies.
 You'll also need `poetry` for managing Python dependencies.
-The dependencies are pretty simple, so you can probably replace `poetry` with something else if you have philosophical objections.
+The dependencies are pretty simple so you can probably replace `poetry` with something else if you have philosophical objections.
 ```
 make env
 ```